Identity migration

-The identity migration mode of the Data Migrator is in an early development stage and will not be released before Camunda 8.9 (April 2026).
+The identity migration mode of the Data Migrator is still in the development stage and will not be released before Camunda 8.9 (April 2026).
 You can check the current state and track progress in the GitHub repository.

 About identity migration